-AMC Management (WA) Pty Ltd, a private company, is the facility manager for the CUF.
+AMC Management (WA) Pty Ltd, a private company, has been selected as the facility manager for the CUF.
 They are responsible for the maintenance of the facility, coordination of parties using the CUF and business development activities.
 AMC Management (WA) Pty Ltd does not manage projects at the CUF.

 AMC Management Pty Ltd is contracted to LandCorp, which is the government agency responsible for the overall Australian Marine Complex.
 It also works closely with the Department of Commerce in terms of new business opportunities and longer term strategies.

-A $170 million infrastructure upgrade project was completed in 2010.
-Key elements of the upgrade include a 99 metre floating dock capable of lifting 12,000 tonne vessels and self propelled modular transporters (SPMTs) to allow the transfer of large marine vessels and heavy fabricated modules up to 3,500 tonnes from the transfer wharf to anywhere within the AMC.
+A $170 million infrastructure upgrade project is now complete at the open access CUF.
+Key elements of the upgrade include a 99 metre floating dock capable of lifting 12,000 tonne vessels, Self Propelled Modular Transporters (SPMTs) to allow transfer of large marine vessels and heavy fabricated modules up to 3,500 tonnes from the transfer wharf to anywhere within the AMC.

 The floating dock and transfer system further enhance the capabilities of the CUF providing event greater flexibility for all companies to undertake major maintenance, fabrication and assembly projects at this open access facility.